 So what if you live in a state that doesn't have one of these compacts?
 Or Michigan and Wisconsin, which subscribe to none of them?
 You're still not entirely out of hot water.
 These compacts only mandate that member states report violations to each other.
 States will very often report violations of this nature to each other as a courtesy even if they aren't required to.
 If that happens, even if your state doesn't have a formal agreement in place with the reporting state, they may still assess your points.

 There are nine states that don't have any sort of point system, but nearly all of them are members of the compacts described above.

-If you're moving from a state without a point system to a state that has one, the new state will usually look at your previous violations and assess points based on their own internal rules.
+If you're moving from a state without a point system to a state that has one, the new state will usually look at your previous traffic violations and assess points based on its own internal rules.